On the Sum of Element Orders in Finite Abelian Groups: Preliminaries

 Furthermore, if $gcd(|R|,|K|)=1$, then so the equality holds.

 \end{proof}

 For a $p$-group $G$ and an integer $n$, we denote by

 the set of elements of order dividing $p^n$, and by $\Omega_{n}(G)$ the subgroup generated by $\Omega_{(n)}(G)$.
-For simplicity, we denote by $\mathcal{LCM}$ the set of all finite $LCM$-groups.
-We begin by studying the structure of finite $LCM$-groups.
+For simplicity, we denote by $\mathcal{LCM}$ the the class of all finite $LCM$-groups.
+We begin by studying the structure of finite $LCM$-groups. \begin{rem} Let $G$ be a finite $p$-group such that